pkesist/buildpal/Documentation/quickstart.rst

 =====================

 * Install BuildPal on the Client machine.

-* There are several ways to run the build.
+Running the distributed build can be accomplished in two ways.
+Neither requires changes to your project build system.

+.. createprocess_hooking:

 CreateProcess Hooking
 ---------------------

-This is by far the most convenient method as it does not require any changes to your projects build system.
+This is the best way to run distributed build with `BuildPal`.
 Unfortunately, it does not generally work.

-The idea is to intercept all calls a build system makes to the compiler, and to delegate this work to the farm, avoiding compiler process creation on the client machine.
-BuildPal will try to fool the build system into thinking that a process as actually created.
+The idea is to intercept all calls a build system makes to the compiler, and to delegate this work to the farm, completely avoiding compiler process creation on the client machine. `BuildPal` will try to fool the build system into thinking that a process was actually created.
 This approach works for most build systems.
 It will not work if the build system attempts do to something smart with the (supposedly) created compiler process.

+This approach is also the most efficient -- process spawning on Windows is quite expensive.

 Run the build as you usually would, but prepend `buildpal_client --run`.
 You should also increase max number of parallel jobs.